Published:

 Privacy Policy Online

-Generator did not ask about any privacy laws, nor even try to attempt to figure out what laws apply to me.
+• Generator did not ask about any privacy laws, nor does it ask enough questions about a business to determine what will apply to it.

-The generated Privacy Policy does not comply with any privacy laws as the generator did not ask what information we collect, how we use it, who we share it with, nor does it include any of the other disclosures required by privacy laws.
+• The generated Privacy Policy does not comply with any privacy laws as the generator did not ask what information is collect, how it’s used, who it’s shared with, nor does it include any of the other disclosures required by privacy laws.

 Photo of author